Welcome to Pre-K

 Ms. Trish Dragustine, ESE Associate firstname.lastname@example.org

-Ms. Elena Mattis, CDA Teacher firstname.lastname@example.org
+Ms. Elena Mattis, VPK Teacher firstname.lastname@example.org

 Mrs. Pearlie Seymour, CDA Teacher email@example.com